School chaplaincy program

 - Certificate IV in Chaplaincy and Pastoral Care

-- an equivalent qualification which includes competencies in mental health and making appropriate referrals.
+- an equivalent qualification that includes competencies in mental health and making appropriate referrals

 - have a Nationally Coordinated Criminal History Check